reisenberger/architecture-center/docs/guide/architecture-styles/big-compute.md

 Here are some typical characteristics of Big Compute applications:

 - They consist of individual tasks that run many times.
 - Each task is finite.
 It takes some input, does some processing, and produces output.
 The entire application runs for a finite amount of time (minutes to hours).
-A common pattern is to provion a large number of cores in a burst, and then spin down to zero once the application completes.
+A common pattern is to provision a large number of cores in a burst, and then spin down to zero once the application completes.
 - The application does not need to stay up 24/7.
 However, the system must handle node failures or application crashes.
 - For some applications, tasks are independent and can run in parallel.
 In other cases, tasks are tightly coupled, meaning they must interact or exchange intermediate results.
 In that case, consider using high-speed networking technologies such as InfiniBand and remote direct memory access (RDMA).
 - Depending on your workload, you might use compute-intensive VM sizes (H-series or A8-A11 sizes).